LF-Decentralized-Trust/project-proposals/proposals/incubation/velocitycore.md

 ## Dependent Projects

-Currently VelocityCore is dependent on Hyperledger Besu, though there has been interest in making the same platform available on public ledgers that can be pay-gated.
+Currently VelocityCore stack is dependent on Hyperledger Besu, though there has been interest in making the same platform available on public ledgers that can be pay-gated.

 ## Project Motivation

-VelocityCore objective is to create a network agnostic pay-to-verify trust-centric Verifiable Credentials ecosystem.
-The software is designed to ensure trust, privacy, and incentivization for participants.
+The objective of VelocityCore is to create a software stack to support a network-agnostic pay-to-verify trust-centric Verifiable Credentials ecosystem.
+The stack is designed to ensure trust, privacy, and incentivization for participants.
 The key requirements of the network include:

 -   Data Layer Interoperability -- Ensuring data is structured and intelligible